Nicholas Newman: Casting and creation

 Created and introduced by William J. Bell, the role of Nicholas Newman was born onscreen during the episode dated December 31, 1988.
 The character was portrayed by infant twins Marco and Stefan Flores in 1989, while child actor Griffin Ledner took over the following year, departing in January 1991.
 Child actor John Alden played the role of Nick from 1991 to 1994.
 On June 21, 1994, the producers of the series decided to rapidly age Nick to a teenager; ending speculation that another teenage child of Victor Newman (Eric Braeden) would be introduced to the soap opera.
 The character's return as a teenager was written as him returning from boarding school after a long duration.
 Since then, the role has been portrayed by actor Joshua Morrow.
-Morrow had previously auditioned for the role of "Dylan" on another CBS soap opera The Bold and the Beautiful, making it to the final two casting options, but lost the role to Dylan Neal.
+Morrow had previously auditioned for the role of Dylan Shaw on another CBS soap opera The Bold and the Beautiful, making it to the final two casting options, but lost the role to Dylan Neal.
 The network later requested him to read for the part of Nick, which he won.
 Morrow, who worked in a restaurant prior to debuting on The Young and the Restless, considered his change in profession a "quantum leap in careers".
 He said that accepting the role was "a very easy decision" considering how popular the show was.
 The Record newspaper described the role as being "tailor-made" for Morrow.

 In 2002, Morrow signed a new contract with the soap opera that would ensure his portrayal of the role for an additional five years.
 His contract was considered "record-breaking" at the time, as no soap opera contract had exceeded four years prior to this.
 Upon his contract's expiration in 2007, Morrow agreed to an additional five years with The Young and the Restless.
 He stated he was "happy to know" where he was going to be for the next five years, as well as expressing gratitude towards the soap opera for accommodating his living conditions and schedule.
 Morrow has portrayed the role ever since.

 Thad Luckinbill stepped into the role on July 16, 2018, when it was revealed Nicholas had been posing as J. T. Hellstrom (Luckinbill).